 (EN) handcraft (more widely craft)= (IT) artigianale.

-“Artigianale” literally means “made with hands”, “non industrial”, “made by an artisan”.
+“Artigianale” literally means “made with hands”, “non-industrial”, “made by an artisan”.

 Now, you understand that for beer production this is not totally possible.

-And actually, in Italy we do not brew in terracotta pots in a woody brewery at the foot of sunny hills dressed like the monks.
+And actually, in Italy, we do not brew in terracotta pots in a woody brewery at the foot of sunny hills dressed like the monks.
 NO. We do need technologies.

 So what do we mean when we say ITALIAN CRAFT BEER?

 The American definition of craft is clearly defined, unlike the Italian translation.
-I could maybe use the direct translation “artisanal” or “handcrafted”, however to avoid any confusion I will use the word “craft” as it is an American concept.
+I could maybe use the direct translation “artisanal” or “handcrafted”, however, to avoid any confusion I will use the word “craft” as it is an American concept.

-To understand the difference between the American concept and the Italian concept, take a look below: in the chart you can compare the difference between American craft brewery and Italian brewery that legally produce “Italian craft beer- birra artigianale italiana“:
+To understand the difference between the American concept and the Italian concept, take a look below: in the chart, you can compare the difference between American craft brewery and Italian brewery that legally produce “Italian craft beer- birra artigianale italiana“:

-definition given by the
+The definition is given by the

 Craft Brewers Associations

-definition given by the
+The definition given by the